-It’s July, Fighters, which means our month-long, annual #StopTheDemand awareness campaign has officially kicked off!
+It’s July, which means our month-long, annual #StopTheDemand awareness campaign has officially kicked off!

 But what is #StopTheDemand?

 As you may know already, Fight the New Drug is a non-religious and non-legislative organization that exists to provide individuals the opportunity to make an informed decision regarding pornography by raising awareness on its harmful effects using only science, facts, and personal accounts.

 Throughout July, our educational resources will primarily focus on raising awareness on the connection between the porn industry and various forms of sexual exploitation, objectification, sexual violence, and child exploitation.
 This will include sharable stories from trafficking survivors, educational articles, and informational resources.